info@fast4trans.com

 Let’s apply this to these health conditions: Hypothyroidism and hyperthyroidism.

-The prefix is a determining factor because (hypo) refers to an underactive thyroid gland, while (hyper) refers to the complete opposite ‘hyperactivity’.
+The prefix is a determining factor because (hypo) refers to an underactive thyroid gland, while (hyper) refers to the complete opposite, ‘hyperactivity’.

 Read more: Types of Translation

-Medical Terminology Translation Challenges
+Arabic Medical Terminology Translation Challenges

 • Highly technical language and jargon.

-How to Approach Medical Terminology Translation
+How to Approach Arabic Medical Terminology Translation?

-When it comes to medical terms, translators and linguists are equipped with certain translation habits and tools that help them achieve accuracy and maintain consistency, that doesn’t involve binge-watching Grey’s Anatomy:
+When it comes to Arabic medical terms, translators and linguists are equipped with certain translation habits and tools that help them achieve accuracy and maintain consistency, that doesn’t involve binge-watching Grey’s Anatomy:

-Secondly, for consistency, they use tools like translation memories to make sure one term repeated in the same context is translated into the same word repeatedly because the opposite can result in confusion for medical staff members or a patient dealing with medical content.
+Secondly, for consistency, they use tools like translation memories to make sure one Arabic term repeated in the same context is translated into the same word repeatedly because the opposite can result in confusion for medical staff members or a patient dealing with medical content.

 Thirdly, they make sure to keep localization in mind.
-Part of a medical terminology translator’s job is to be aware of the cultural nuances of a given medical document.
+Part of an Arabic medical terminology translator’s job is to be aware of the cultural nuances of a given medical document.
 If not, so many things can lose their original meaning/effect in translation which can result in several things like confusing the reader, misguiding them, or offending them.

 Fourthly, we previously mentioned that ‘medical terminologies’ are vast; therefore, translators of those terms attribute each term with a certain memorable image/video that can be their reference whenever they try to memorize that word.